JamesGGoudie/JWorks/README.md

     UserStories:        Contains the requirements that reflect each type of users described in Personas.

+## JAR_Files:

+    The various JAR files that we may need for the project.

+    * sqlite-jdbc-3.18.0.jar: SQLite, an easy to use SQL-esque package for java.

 ## JWorks/src:

     This is the Java application that the team is building, it contains the code for the entire